eth-sri/zkay/docs/tutorial.rst

     }

-From now on, we assume that this contract is stored in the file `survey.zkay` in the current directory.

 -----------------
 Compilation
 -----------------

-To compile the contract with the default encryption algorithm (ecdh-aes) and with output directory `survey_compiled`, you can simply use:
+To compile the contract with default encryption algorithms to the output directory `survey_compiled`, you can use:

 .. code-block:: bash